 I am not satisfied that Mr. Callas actions caused the injury to Mr. Parent, in fact or in law, Brown said in her decision.

 Brown also declined to find Calla guilty of the lesser included offences of assault causing bodily harm and assault.

 They arrived shortly before the bar closed and had missed last call.
-When they were refused drink service, there was a confrontation with the bartender and bouncers - Calla, David Garnet, nd Andrew ecker - were alled over.
+When they were refused drink service, there was a confrontation with the bartender and bouncers Calla, David Garnet, and Andrew Hecker were called over.

 Calla returned to the bar, but was called outside a few minutes later.

 Hecker was kicking and fighting with Delane, and Calla said in statements that he intervened to stop the fight.

 He brought Delane to the ground, straddled him and slapped him in the face to get his attention.